kubernetes/kubectl/docs/book/pages/resource_printing/raw.md

 {% method %}

-### Json
+### JSON

-Print the Raw Resource formatting it as Json.
+Print the Raw Resource formatting it as JSON.

 {% sample lang="yaml" %}